 The closest major airport to St. George, Utah is Harry Reid International Airport (McCarran Airport) in Las Vegas, Nevada, which is approximately two hours from the conference venue in St. George, Utah.
 Rental vehicles are available at the airport and the St. George Shuttle is also an option for traveling between Las Vegas and St. George.
-The Council is currently working with the St. George Shuttle to see if we can get a discounted rate for symposium attendees.
-Information will be posted when we know more.
+The rates vary depending upon the time of day but generally range between $37 and $59.

 St. George Utah Regional Airport might be another option for some travelers but flight availability may be limited.

 The Council has identified a group carpool website where Symposium attendees can connect to share rides to and from the airport in Las Vegas.
 A DTC 48th Annual Symposium Carpool page has been created for people to start a carpool and to take on passengers.
 When joining a carpool, make sure to provide your phone number so you can communicate between drivers and passengers.
 If you need to delete a carpool, make sure to delete all passengers first.
 We have not used group carpool before, so we would appreciate feedback on how it works.